AnonymeDatei91/discord-token-generator/README.md

 <h1 align="center"> Discord-Account-Creator </h1>

-### for simple setup run vastaccgen.exe and a gui will pop up.
+### for simple setup run vastgen.exe and a gui will pop up.

 ### if you want the harder setup once your done configurating run vastaccgen.exe and it will run the generator.